Naval Station Great Lakes: Chicago Recruiting Battalion

+9th Marine Corps District

+9th Marine Corps District (9MCD) is responsible for Marine Corps officer and enlisted recruiting across 19 states – Arizona, Arkansas, Colorado, Idaho, Illinois, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, Nevada, North Dakota, Oklahoma, South Dakota, Texas, Utah, Wisconsin and Wyoming, an area spanning more than 1.3 million square miles.
+A total of 875 U.S. Marines, Sailors and civilians serve throughout the district, working daily within their local communities, municipalities and schools to identify and prepare the next generation of Marines.

+Marine Air Control Group 48

+Marine Air Control Group 48 (MACG-48) is a United States Marine Corps aviation command and control unit based at Naval Station Great Lakes that is currently composed of 4 squadrons that provide the 4th Marine Aircraft Wing and Marine Forces Reserve with a tactical headquarters, positive and procedural control of aircraft, air defense and aviation command and control.

 History

 Great Lakes was approved in 1904 by Theodore Roosevelt.
 Construction was supervised by Navy Captain Albert R. Ross.
 Chicago-area architect Jarvis Hunt designed the original 39 buildings and Lt.
 George A. McKay was the civil engineer for the construction on the 172 acre wilderness location; $3.5 million ($ today) was appropriated to finance construction.
 President William Howard Taft dedicated the Naval Training Station in 1911.
 On 3 July 1911, Joseph Gregg was the first recruit to arrive.
 He would graduate in the first class of 300.
 Fifty-five years later, he was buried at the Naval Station Cemetery 5 July 1966.

 Legendary band leader and march composer John Philip Sousa was commissioned as a lieutenant in the Navy during World War I. He led the Great Lakes Naval Station Band from mid-1917 until shortly after the Armistice was implemented in November 1918.
 Great Lakes also had a Radio School including two 400 ft towers constructed in 1915.
 From 1911 to 1916 around 2,000 recruits a year were trained at Great Lakes.